pantheon-systems/documentation/style-guide.md

 * Use of contractions:  Contractions can be used to create a conversational, informal tone, such as in FAQs or WalkMe content.
 Avoid using contractions in UI labels i.e. button names, page headers, etc.

 * Text Formatting (Bold vs. Italics): Avoid using italics in web content as it decreases readability.
-Use bold if you need to make content prominent.
-For instance,  when referring to a button or page name in technical documentation.
+Use bold if you need to make content prominent, for instance when referring to a button or page name in technical documentation.

 ## Web Content Types